Lubbock, TX Water Quality: Ogallala Aquifer Depletion, Nitrate Contamination & What Residents Need to Know

 The City of Lubbock serves about 260,000 people through a combination of Ogallala Aquifer groundwater, Lake Meredith surface water (piped 120 miles from the Canadian River in the Panhandle), and treated wastewater reuse.
 Water scarcity isn’t a future concern — it’s the present reality that shapes every aspect of the city’s water management.

-The Ogallala: Draining a Fossil Aquifer
+The Ogallala Aquifer: Draining a Fossil Water Supply

 The Ogallala Aquifer beneath the southern High Plains accumulated its water over millions of years.
 The recharge rate — how fast it refills — is essentially negligible in the Lubbock area.
 The precipitation that falls on the flat, semi-arid landscape mostly evaporates.
 What does infiltrate takes thousands of years to reach the aquifer.